Initial IMO Strategy on the reduction of GHG emissions from ships: Implementation

 Following approval of the strategy, the MEPC adopted eight follow-up programs to be implemented before 2023.
 Three of these focused on potential short-term actions, including those already regulated by the IMO.
 One program was to develop a fourth IMO GHG study, focused on the period from 2012-2018, to help inform the 2023 revision of the strategy.

 While market-based mechanisms have been repeatedly discussed in MEPC meetings, strong opposition to their use has meant there has been no agreement on their use.
 Reasons raised in opposition include providing an advantage to developed economies, and potential incompatibility with World Trade Organization rules.
 One possible market-based mechanism would be a carbon tax charged on ships weighing over 5000 tonnes, to help fund bunkering for cleaner fuels such as hydrogen and ammonia.
 The European Union designed a Regional Emissions Trading System, to be put into effect if it was felt the IMO did not move far enough.
 In September 2020, it was decided that maritime transport would be included in the European Union Emissions Trading System from 2022.
 Many companies and organizations say shipping should be decarbonized by 2050.

+In 2025 at MEPC83 in London, the IMO members' delegates agreed on a carbon pricing system for shipping called Net-Zero Framework that would be implemented by 2028.